 \subsection{Overall Performance}

-We present a comparison between the complexity of our attacks and the claimed security levels in Table~\ref{tab:complexity_llms} and Table~\ref{tab:complexity_gims}, and illustrate the trend of complexity with varying parameters in~\Cref{fig:all_complexities}.
+First of all, we present a comprehensive comparison between the complexity of our attacks and the claimed security levels of \ldpc, and illustrate the trend of complexity with varying parameters in~\Cref{fig:all_complexities}.
+The detailed complexities are available in Table~\ref{tab:complexity_llms} and Table~\ref{tab:complexity_gims} (Appendix~\ref{supp/attack_complexity}).

-\mypara{Performance on \llm} First, as shown in Table~\ref{tab:complexity_llms}, the complexities of the three attacks are lower than the claimed security level $\lambda$ across all parameters.
-Second, \Cref{fig:llm_complexities} presents clearer trends in the complexities.
-For the first two attacks, their respective attack complexities (i.e., $\pr{T}_{\mypartial}$, and $\pr{T}_{\dis}$) exhibit a consistent increasing trend with growing $t$.
+\mypara{Performance on \llm} First, as shown in \Cref{fig:llm_complexities}, the best complexities of the three attacks are lower than the claimed security level $\lambda$ across all parameters.
+Second, it presents clear trends in the complexities.
+For Attack-I and Attack-II, their respective attack complexities (i.e., $\pr{T}_{\mypartial}$, and $\pr{T}_{\dis}$) exhibit a consistent increasing trend with growing $t$.
 Nevertheless, it consistently remains below $128$ bits, demonstrating that our attacks remain feasibly threatening.
-Notably, for Attack-II, the frequency of weak keys is non-negligible and approaches $100\%$ for parameters $t=3$ and $t=4$, making the attack almost always effective in these cases.
+Notably, as shown in Table~\ref{tab:complexity_llms}, for Attack-II, the frequency of weak keys is non-negligible and approaches $100\%$ for parameters $t=3$ and $t=4$, making the attack always effective in these cases.
 For Attack-III, we can observe that even as $t$ increases, the value of $\pr{T}_{\ISD}$ remains nearly unchanged and consistently stays around $73$ bits, indicating that \llm exhibits vulnerability to our noise overlay attack across a reasonable range of parameters.